-Thank you for taking the time to read this and have conversations with your child about giving!
+Thank you for taking the time to read this and having conversations with your child about giving!

 There are many people in our neighboring country that barely have enough food to survive.
-The cold winter is approaching and we are trying to stock them up on food for the their families.
+As the cold winter approaches, we try to stock them up on food for their families.
 This is a fun and great way to help and raise awareness for those around the world who are hungry!

 - Get a Quart-sized Ziploc bag (or make more than 1 bag)

 - Decorate the Ziploc with permanent markers (optional, but fun)

 - Fill the Ziploc with a bag/box of rice, beans, or any legumes

 - Invite a neighbor or friend to do the same and bring their bag to 206 for them.